Meet The Speech-Language Pathologist

-Brett is currently a Ph.D. student at the University of Pittsburgh, where he will be continuing to research his interests on the links between the brain, voice, and identity.
+Brett is currently a Ph.D. student at the University of Pittsburgh, where he continues to research the links between mind, voice, and identity.

-As a queer male, Brett is an LGBTQIA+ activist who is dedicated to furthering LGBTQIA+ rights and educating other professionals on cultural competency when working with LGBTQIA+ clients.
+As a queer male, Brett is an LGBTQIA+ activist who is dedicated to furthering LGBTQIA+ rights and educating other professionals on cultural humility when working with LGBTQIA+ clients.
 He has presented at various state and national conferences over these issues, and continues to educate and advocate for the betterment of the LGBTQIA+ Community to his peers and colleagues regularly.

-Brett was raised outside of Houston, moved to Austin to study linguistics and speech-language pathology at the University of Texas, and then earned his Master's in communication sciences and disorders at the University of Texas Rio Grande Valley.
+Brett was raised outside of Houston.
+He moved to Austin to study linguistics and speech-language pathology at the University of Texas, and then earned his Master's in communication sciences and disorders at the University of Texas Rio Grande Valley.
 He has lived and traveled all over Texas, and understands its varying cultures and politics intimately.
 While still relatively new, he is enjoying his time in the ‘Burgh very much!